Vignettes/PythonicGardening/README.md

 - Graphical interface
 	- Ruins the "all in terminal" value, would be an optional feature
 - Image upload
+- Fork Quartz repo to a new personal digital garden

 ## Requests
 Feature requests will be added here.